Back Support Belts – Benefits & Types Of Supports

 Experience indicates that patients tend feel more stable and safer during physical activity when wearing belts.
 Self reported surveys do indicate that in those with lower back pain, wearing a belt permits continuation of activities with less discomfort.
 Good supports can help patients take control of their condition and foster responsibility and self-awareness.

-I do not like wearing belts continuously all day at work if you do not experience back problems.
+I do not like wearing back support belts continuously all day at work if you do not experience back problems.
 Most workers will just wear them loosely where they can interfere with activities.
 Wearing them compressed all day without problems may lead to problems by altering biomechanics.
 The problem can come when the belt is not used.
 One of the techniques I use myself when using the mechanical advantage belt, is to slowly release the pressure.
 It is simple enough with the pulley system to release the pressure for a few minutes, then repeat a few times before removing.

 Determining if a particular support is appropriate and if you have the capacity to benefit from it’s functionality to the fullest is multifactoral; your particular condition, fitness level, activity level, and a complete examination by health care professional(s) are crucial.